 The charming town of Bethel, Maine is about seven miles away, accessible by car or by the Mountain Explorer, a free shuttle bus that goes between the South Ridge basecamp and several points around Bethel, including favorite bars (a good thing if you’ve got college students in your group), shops and restaurants.

-Favorite restaurants for those who have energy remaining at the end of the day include Sudbury Inn and its downstairs bar, Cho Sun for its Korean and Japanese fare (there is an outlet in the food court of the South Ridge basecamp building), and Mill Hill Inn for its tapas-style menu.
+Favorite restaurants for those who have energy remaining at the end of the day include Sudbury Inn and its downstairs bar, Cho Sun for its Korean grill and Japanese sushi and Mill Hill Inn for its tapas-style menu.

 Trip Planning Details for a Sunday River Break